 - Plan to shop on a day when you don’t have many other things to do.

-- Don’t carry too much in one go and use plastic bags with firm handle-grip inserts (you can buy these at some supermarkets or our online shop).
+- Don’t carry too much in one go and use plastic bags with firm handle-grip inserts (you can buy these at some supermarkets).
 You can also try adapted grips to prevent carrier bags digging into your fingers or use a shopping basket/trolley on wheels.

 - Take someone with you to help or ask friends to shop for you.
 Social Services may arrange for someone to help if you can't do it yourself.

 - Ask for help at the supermarket, especially with packing and loading into the car.

 Many large stores provide wheelchairs for customers, and town councils run Shopmobility schemes where you can hire wheelchairs and scooters.

 Many of the products mentioned in these pages are available from supermarkets, hardware, household and DIY stores, cook shops and chemists.

 Prices can vary so shop around.
 You should also try out equipment before buying it to make sure that it’s right for you.
 If you can’t do this in store, there are demonstration centres where items can be tried out and expert advice given.
 These include Disabled Living Centres (speak to Living Made Easy for details of your nearest centre), Social Services centres and occupational therapy departments.

 If you have arthritis, you may be eligible for financial help from your local council to meet the costs of aids and adaptations.
 You can ask your council for a free assessment to check if you meet the criteria for this help.

 The following organisations may be able to provide additional advice and information: